 It is possible that some people may feel uncomfortable about participating in NDTR events or not view them as a significant priority.
 That is OK, as that is where they are in their learning journey.
-All you can do is encourage staff, faculty, and students to attend events, and offer as much background information as you can to help them navigate protocols and appropriate ways to commemorate and honour Indian Residential School survivors, their families, and those who did not make it home.
+All you can do is encourage staff, faculty, and students to attend events, give them time to attend within work hours, or as part of their work, or grade, and offer as much background information as you can to help them navigate protocols and appropriate ways to commemorate and honour Indian Residential School survivors, their families, and those who did not make it home.

-- Some of the barriers to participation in Indigenous learning opportunities can be not having enough time or staff not being compensated in their contracts for participation.
-Consider how to make space for staff and faculty to engage, in alignment with Western's Strategic Plan for Building Relationships with Indigenous Peoples and Communities. - Some students may not be aware of NDTR or may not view attending NDTR events as a priority.
-By building participation into their syllabus and/or providing reflection assignments, faculty might encourage engagement.
+Some of the barriers to participation in NDTR and other Indigenous learning opportunities we have heard are:

+- Not having enough time or staff not being compensated in their contracts for participation - Consider how to make space for staff and faculty to engage in these types of events, in alignment with the Western Towards 150 Strategic Plan for "Building Relationships with Indigenous Peoples and Communities." - Events are not considered professional development, but extracurricular. - Indigenous learning opportunities are often alongside, and with community not necessarily online modules and should be considered professional development. - Some students may not be aware of NDTR or may not view attending NDTR events as a priority - By building participation into their syllabus and/or providing reflection assignments, faculty could encourage more participation